nvda-es/devguides_translation/original_docs/w10addoninternals.md

 2. Review: I and NV Access went through a review phase where implementation detail were discussed and test cases written.
 3. Test: in 2017, search suggestion feature made its debut in an NVDA next snapshod.
 This resulted in feedback from users regarding braille support, sounds and others.
 After several weeks, this feature was made available to master snapshot users, thus ready for NVDA 2017.3.
 4. Documentation: the search suggestion feature was documented in the user guide.
 Discussion of this feature in this article is a special case of documentation step.

+Due to changes to release process in 2018, testing occurs via pull requests.

 In addition, when a feature from an add-on is under consideration for inclusion in NVDA, I modify the add-on source code to make it compliant with NVDA source code guidelines, such as commenting style, copyright header and so on.